 |8.||Panasonic ZS70||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |13.||Sony RX100 V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |14.||Sony A7R II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Sony A7R III (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the FZ2500 and the A7R III are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the A7R III followed on from the Sony A7R II.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic FZ2500 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.